 There were robust arrangements in place for the management of medicine related incidents.
 Staff confirmed that they knew how to identify and report incidents.
-Medicine related incidents reported since the last medicines management inspection were discussed.
+The medicine related incidents reported since the last medicines management inspection were discussed.
 There was evidence of the action taken and learning implemented following incidents.
 In relation to the regional safeguarding procedures, staff confirmed that they were aware that medicine incidents may need to be reported to the safeguarding team.

 A review of the audit records indicated that largely satisfactory outcomes had been achieved.
+Where a discrepancy had been identified, there was evidence of the action taken and learning which had resulted in a change of practice.

-Following discussion with the registered manager, registered nurses and care staff, it was evident that staff knew their roles and responsibilities in relation to medicines management.
+Following discussion with the registered manager, registered nurses and care staff, it was evident that staff were familiar with their roles and responsibilities in relation to medicines management.